 Escape Room Confuses ‘Twist’ Ending With Absolutely No Ending

-If you make it to the end of Escape Room, Wernick has one final insult to add to injury.
+If you make it to the end, Wernick has one final insult to add to injury.
 Throughout the movie, Wernick painstakingly maps out the dysfunctional relationships among its characters.
 You’ve got one couple that cant keep their hands off one another and a second couple (Natasha and Anderson) that share nothing but contempt.
 Our main couple, birthday boy Tyler and Christen, may be in trouble.
 As it turns out, Tyler had some indiscretions with Natasha, and Wernick spends much of the movie dropping hints that Christen knows.
 So is Christen really the mastermind behind the torture traps?
 After all, she’s the only one in the group held separately.
 And for some reason, naked in a cage.

 If you make it to the end of Escape Room, Wernick has one final insult to add to injury.